plp13/qman/README.md

 configuration file.
 To avoid opening such links altogether, set both options to a command that does nothing, e.g. `/usr/bin/false`.

-*Qman does not look as pretty on my system as in the screenshots*
+> :question: Qman does not look as pretty on my system as in the screenshots

 That look can be achieved by using one of the supplied [modernity.conf](https://github.com/plp13/qman/blob/main/config/modernity.conf)